Last Updated on

 The US Dollar

 The US currency is the world’s reserve currency.
 As a result, wheat, like other commodities, gets quoted in US dollars.
 Sellers of wheat receive fewer dollars for their product when the US currency is strong and more dollars when the currency is weak.
-Therefore, a strong US dollar depresses wheat prices, while a weak US dollar lifts them.

 In addition, since the United States is a major exporter of wheat, its price will likely continue to be quoted in US dollars.